Direct sales to consumers

 Here are the ways to achieve this:

-- Limit, as much as possible, the number of customers in the establishment at the same time and waiting in line;
+- Limit the number of customers in the establishment at the same time and waiting in line;

 - Add markers to the ground or walls (lines, stickers, cones, wooden structures, etc.) to indicate the minimum distance recommended by public health authorities to be maintained between customers in the lines, at the check-out and at the entrance;